HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### Secondary navigation

-WCAG requires websites to have multiple ways to navigate between the different pages apart from the primary navigation menu in the header (see <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html">Success Criterion 2.4.5: Multiple Ways</a>).
+WCAG requires websites to have multiple ways to navigate between the different pages apart from the primary navigation menu in the header—see <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html">Success Criterion 2.4.5: Multiple Ways</a>.
 For example many people, including those with cognitive limitations, prefer to use search features to find a page when there are a substantial number of pages in a website.

 There are 23% of websites on mobile that have a search input, and 24% on desktop.
 Another recommended method for secondary navigation is to include a sitemap for a website.
 Although we do not have any data about the presence of site maps, this <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Techniques/general/G63">technique guide from the W3C</a> explains what they are in detail and how to implement one effectively.